hila-chefer/RobustViT/README.md

     * [SI-Score](https://github.com/google-research/si-score)

 2. Run the following script to evaluate:
-Notice to uncomment the pretrained model you wish to evaluate in the code.
+Notice to uncomment the import line containing the pretrained model you wish to evaluate in the code.

 ```bash
 python imagenet_eval_robustness.py --data <PATH_TO_ROBUSTNESS_DATASET> --batch-size <BATCH_SIZE> --evaluate --checkpoint <PATH_TO_FINETUNED_CHECKPOINT>